 Interested in earning your FNP online?

-Earn your online master’s degree from a SACSCOC accredited university that has been an online education leader for more than 15 years.
+Earn your online master’s degree from a regionally accredited university that has been an online education leader for more than 15 years.
 With an added emphasis on health promotion and disease prevention, our CCNE-accredited program prepares graduates as highly skilled primary care providers and health care leaders

 To learn more about our online FNP program complete the learn more form or visit our nursing program page.